jaysaurus/Co.Koa/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/jaysaurus/co-koa-cli/badge.svg)](https://snyk.io/test/github/jaysaurus/co-koa-cli)

 ---
-**These notes are a work in progress, release on NPM is pending the release of documentation**

 An opinionated MVC; inspired by Grails MVC, written for Koa with support for MongoDB and Handlebars (HBS).